Results of the Work – 2/12/19

 Hey Sisters and Brothers in Christ,

-I hope your day was blessed in the Spirit and God guided you to all good things.
-I had a good day on campus and Alan and Thomas each prayed with me to receive Christ.
+I hope your day was blessed and the bad weather has missed ya if you’re near me, Ice storm tonight.
+If it’s warm and sunny by you–well God bless ya.
+I had a good day on campus and Sam prayed with me to receive Jesus.

 In Him,